Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks: Experimental Results

 \subsection{Computational Time}

 We implement the PPH scheme using the Python library \verb+galois+~\cite{Hostetter_Galois_2020}.
-We set $t = 0.01qn$ which is above $0.008qn$ established in Section~\ref{subsec:possible-t}.
+We set $t = 0.01qn$ which is more than the quantity $0.008qn$ established in Section~\ref{subsec:possible-t}.
 We choose $t_+ = t_- = t/2$, and $\delta = 3$.
-For small grayscale images, such as the $28 \times 28$ size images used in the MNIST dataset~\cite{lecun1998mnist}, our scheme can compute the $\sigma$-polynomial of an image $\vtr{x}$ in about $0.26$ seconds.
+For small grayscale images, such as the $28 \times 28$ sized images used in the MNIST dataset~\cite{lecun1998mnist}, our scheme can compute the $\sigma$-polynomial of an image $\vtr{x}$ in about $0.26$ seconds.
 This is a one-off cost for the client, and hence not prohibitive.
 For database creation, we need to convert each image $\vtr{x} \in \database$ to its $\sigma$-polynomial and then invert it.
 This can be done in time $0.66$ seconds per image.
 Finally the $\mathsf{eval}_h$ function can be computed in $0.08$ seconds given the $\sigma$-polynomials of the input image and the inverse $\sigma$-polynomial of the target image.

 For larger image sizes, the time can grow large as our algorithms are of the order $\mathcal{O}(t^2)$.
 Our idea is to divide the image into blocks, and then compute the predicate $P_{\mathsf{as}}$ per block with $n_B = n/B$ being the size of each block and $t_B = t/B$ being the threshold per block, for a block size of $B$.
 Note that dividing the image into blocks is not unprecedented.
 It is done by the Blockhash perceptual hashing algorithm~\cite{yang2006block}, and this strategy is known to be more robust against local changes to images~\cite{schneider1996robustblock, hao2021pph-attack}.
 With this, for an RGB $224 \times 224$ image, the $\mathsf{eval}_h$ can be computed in about $0.013$ seconds per block or $13$ second per image.
 Detailed times are shown in Table~\ref{tab:times} which is the result of running the algorithms a total of 1,000 times.
 To calculate the time of $\mathsf{eval}_h$ we alter the image such that the predicate is not satisfied, which is the worst-case time.
 In Table~\ref{tab:eps-times}, we further show the time taken when we choose $t$ such that LPIPS is high for each of the four attacks.
 Here $t$ is chosen from NAD according to Eq.~\ref{eq:nad-t-relation}.
 The corresponding values of $\epsilon$ and LPIPS are taken from Tables~\ref{tab:fgsm_pgd_stats} and~\ref{tab:brightness_contrast_stats}.